rochacbruno/rust-intro/script.md

 Lerger projects will be based on more than a single file, and to manage the collection of modules and dependencies Rust comes with a tool called `Cargo`, you can run `cargo new hello-world` and it creates the basic project structure which is very simple.

-It is a file called Cargo.toml to hold all the metadata and dependency list for the project + a folder called src containg a main.rs file.
+It has a file called `Cargo.toml` to hold all the metadata and dependency list for the project and a folder called `src` containg a `main.rs` file.

-So in a binary project this src/main.rs is the entry point when we want to run the program, open it on the editor and you can see that this file comes with the simple hello world.
+So in a binary project this `src/main.rs` is the entry point, open it on the editor and you can see that this file comes with the simple hello world.

-When inside a folder containing a Cargo.toml, we say we are in a Rust Workspace and there we can run `cargo run` to compile and execute de project.
+When inside a folder containing a `Cargo.toml`  we say we are in a Rust Workspace and there we can run `cargo run` to compile and execute de project.

 Cargo provides other utilities and it can be extended via plugins so we can use cargo for all administrative tasks on our project.